Man and Woman (Léger): Historical information

 Léger's battlefront experiences during World War I instilled in him the conviction that art should reflect the new, mechanized world, and be accessible to the average person.
 He identified strongly with the working class.
 Man and Woman was created in the middle of his "mechanica" period, when he created grand figures in a mechanical style.

 Acquisition

 Man and Woman was acquired by the IMA in 1952, courtesy of the Martha Delzell Memorial Fund.
-It has the acquisition number 52.28 and is currently on view in the William L. & Jane H. Fortune Gallery.
+It has the acquisition number 52.28.